GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

+`control/actionResult /listener/setHRTF <string listener_id> <bool set> <string description>`

+The return confirmation refers to the `listener_id`, indicating `set=true` if the action has been successfully performed and `set=false` if not.
+In both cases a `description` is added to give more details.

-In case of success, a message is sent to all subscribiers: `/listener/enableSpatialization <string listener_id> true` and an echo is returned to all subscribers as well: `/listener/setHRTF <string listener_id> <string HRTF_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/listener/setHRTF defaultListener HRTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/listener/setHRTF defaultListener HRTF1`

-BeRTA sends back to all subscribers: `listener enableSpatialization defaultListener true` and `/listener/setHRTF defaultListener HRTF1`
+BeRTA sends back to the sender: `control/actionResult /listener/setHRTF defaultListener true "HRTF HRTF1 has been set to listener defaultListener"`

 <!----------------------------------------------------------------------------------->
 ---